 Type 2 diabetes is a life-long condition that changes the way you metabolize glucose.
 Glucose is a type of sugar, within your blood, that can be thought of as an important fuel source for your body.
 People who have type 2 diabetes exhibit a phenomenon that doctors refer to as insulin resistance; this occurs when your body produces insulin but does not use it efficiently to deliver the glucose to your cells.
 While there is no cure for type 2 diabetes, there are multiple ways you can help manage the condition through eating well, exercising, and/or diabetes medication.
-Unfortunately, some of these medications are causing serious injuries that have prompted a slew of patients to file Invokana lawsuits against the manufacturer.
+Unfortunately, some of these medications are causing serious injuries that have prompted a slew of patients to file cases by Invokana diabetes drug attorneys against the manufacturer.

 There are a lot of medications on the market that can be very helpful in lowering the blood sugar of people with type 2 diabetes.
 Five of the most common type 2 diabetes medications are as follows.